In Tribute: Veterans

 Stations: Boot Camp- MCRD- San Diego; Infantry Training- Camp Pendleton; Vietnam- Danang (Red Beach), An Hoa, Phu Loc-6

-CHS classmates I met in Vietnam; Rick Stevenson-67, Rick Blick-68, Gary Vallone-68.
+CHS classmates I encountered in Vietnam; Rick Stevenson-'67, Rick Blick-'68, Gary Vallone-'68.

-Memory: Knew stuff at 17 that I shouldn't; saw stuff at 18 that was hard to handle, acquired skills I pray I'll never need to use again, lived with guys I'd die for and some did die for me (SEMPER FI), was spat upon by a lady of my mother's age on landing on my return from Nam and was then advised by the government not to wear my uniform in public, was released from active duty and then I had to register for the draft as was the law at the time for all males over 18 and I had just turned 20 (joined at 17 so had never registered before!) made for interesting conversation at the Draft Board.
+Memory: Knew stuff at 17 that I shouldn't; saw stuff at 18 that was hard to handle, acquired skills I pray I'll never need to use again, lived with guys I'd die for and some did die for me (SEMPER FI), was spat upon by a lady of my mother's age on landing on my return from Nam and was then advised by the government not to wear my uniform in public, was released from active duty and then I had to register for the draft

 ALL GAVE SOME, SOME GAVE ALL.